VoirDiary/VoirDiary/_posts/XXXX-XX-XX-China.md

   * Gachapon toys - capsule toys dispensed in coin-operated machines feature whimsical miniatures or popular characters with impressive detail.
 If you return the capsules in the collection bins, you can buy dozens of these toys without making a dent in your luggage space

-I spent two weeks in China in April 2025.
+I went to China for this first time in my life this Spring.
 After hearing stories about mobile apps not working and the inescapable government eye, I went there expecting austerity and timidity.
 When I got to Shanghai, I was met with a glittering, frenetic metropolis - incredibly clean and surprisingly ostentatious.
 There were tall buildings with fast food restaurants on the tenth floor.
 There was a subway system spanning the city with frequent trains that always ran on time.
 There were waves of people walking dogs, chatting, and pushing their way into malls to come out with bags of luxury brands or surprise toys.

 I also had the opportunity to go to Guilin.
 What Guilin lacked in infrastructure, it made up for in serenity and natural beauty.
 Arrowhead-shaped Karst mountains dot the landscape carved by the gentle Li River.
 I saw fields of yellow flowers in Yangshuo and steep rice terraces in Longsheng.
 The lush vegetation and clear waters left me doubting some of the narratives that we hear about China and their recklessness towards environmental conservation.

 I was reluctant to leave.
 But I didn’t want to pull an Onijah Robinson.
 And I recognized that every place is better when you aren’t working.
 But I took with me some observations.
 In particular, here are five things that China is doing right and that I wish we had in the U.S.

-Mobile Pay & Federated Apps
+# Mobile Pay & Federated Apps

 The thing I was most dreading about going to China was figuring out the payment situation.
 I heard that nobody takes cash, nobody takes credit card, they only use Alipay or WeChatpay.
 I downloaded both apps and couldn’t seem to add money to either.
 I imagined myself stranded, begging strangers to pay for my food in exchange for some filthy fiat.